 Submitting a Medicare Supplement Application With Underwriting Questions

-In the past five years, have you been diagnosed, received treatment for, or take any prescribed medications for:
+In the past five years, have you been diagnosed, received treatment for, or taken any prescribed medications for:

 - Cancer